Kenshiro-28/T-Rex/README.md

 ## Dependencies

-T-Rex uses the GNOME JSON-Glib library to load and save trained neural networks in json files
+T-Rex uses the GNOME JSON-Glib library to load and save trained neural networks in json files:

 https://wiki.gnome.org/Projects/JsonGlib

-To install JSON-Glib in Ubuntu run this command:
+To install JSON-Glib in Ubuntu, run this command:

 ```
 sudo apt install libjson-glib-dev
 ```

-To add the libraries to your project, run this command and add the names of the libraries without `-l` to your Eclipse Project:
+Then, run this command and add the names of the libraries without `-l` to your Eclipse Project:

 ```
 $ pkg-config --libs json-glib-1.0